 Design is everywhere, and it matters, now more than ever.
 Society faces urgent, interconnected, global emergencies — of urbanization, climate change, natural environment, social equity and, human health and well-being.
 Design can enable creative solutions integrative of the diverse expertise necessary to meet these challenges.
 Design can inspire and empower people to safer, more independent, accessible and meaningful lives every day, at every scale, from the things we touch to the places we inhabit to the communities and infrastructure we share.

-SALA is honoured to offer the Margolese National Design for Living Prize — a distinction that speaks directly to the values and vision that have shaped the School since its inception in 2006.
+SALA is honoured to offer the Margolese Design for Living Prize — a distinction that speaks directly to the values and vision that have shaped the school since its inception in 2006.
 SALA is one of North America’s leading schools of architecture and landscape architecture.

 Our academic programs integrate design, technical, theoretical and historical knowledge to enable a built environment supportive of civil and sustainable patterns of living.
 Our academic culture cultivates intellectual and creative leaders, articulate spokespersons and progressive agents of change.
 Through the Margolese Prize we aim to inspire students everywhere, by highlighting Canadians who are shaping their professions and the future of the built environment.

-We are honoured to be able to offer the Margolese National Design for Living Prize to a Canadian whose contributions through design in the built environment shares and advances them.
+The Margolese Prize celebrates an individual whose contributions to the built environment advance their practice while visibly improving the quality of life for others.
 Please help us find, recognize and reward that person.
-Nominations are open annually from February through March 2021.
+Nominations are open annually from February through April 2023.